Abdullatif2/Double-Edged-Defense/README.md

 ### 5- MLP-IEC104_All_merged_All_data_adv

-In this code file we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
+In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv" & "data_with_ioa.csv".
-The main goal of this file is to train the attack model and test/enhace it's robustness againest Adversarial attacks.
+The main goal of this file is to train the attack model and test/enhance its robustness against Adversarial attacks.

 The Steps performed in this code include:

 - Data Loading
 - Remove the IOA and other irrelevant feature
-- Remove all benign Samples to trian the attack model
+- Remove all benign Samples to train the attack model
-- Data Sampling (10,000 Samples for class 1 & 4 and 5000 Samples for remaining classes , Total: 11 Classes)
+- Data Sampling (10,000 Samples for class 1 & 4 and 5000 Samples for remaining classes, Total: 11 Classes)
 - Min-MAx Normalization
 - Model Training
 - Model Testing (99.9% without Applying any adversarial attack)
-- Save the trianed Model
+- Save the trained Model
 - Generate Adversarial Samples using (FGSM/PGD/ Carlini & Wagner) attacks
 - Examine the impact of each attack on the trained model performance
-- Perform Defensive Distillation & Adversarial Training to increase model resiliancy againest the attacks
+- Perform Defensive Distillation & Adversarial Training to increase model resiliency againest the attacks
 - Test Model accuracy after distillation

 Result: You Can Refer to Table Defensive Distillation effect on Model Accuracy for the detailed results